javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 That's funny, but the `Class` constructor itself does not participate in the check!
 Only the chain of prototypes and `Class.prototype` matters.

-That can lead to interesting consequences when `prototype` is changed.
+That can lead to interesting consequences when `prototype` property is changed after the object is created.

 Like here: